 Working in the marketing space, you’ve tweaked your strategies and campaigns countless times over the years.
 You’ve launched new projects, put new social media practices into place, and even become an expert when it comes to tracking your social media metrics.
-You definitely know the difference between inbound vs outbound marketing but… you’re finding yourself hitting a creative block.
+You definitely know the difference between inbound vs outbound marketing, and maybe some key inbound marketing tips, but… you’re finding yourself hitting a creative block.
 You need to implement a marketing tactic completely different than what the ones you’ve used in the past.

 The beauty of inbound marketing is that it works.
 It’s been proven to capture more leads, get more attention, and be a more productive use of a marketing team’s time.
 There are a plethora of inbound marketing examples, all with different purposes and results.

 SEO (search engine optimization)